ahmeturganci/basket-microservice/README.md

 # basket-microservice

-A simple microservice for some basic basket operations.
+This is an example of a .net core based microservice that includes a simple process of adding products to a cart.

 # Requirement

 - Docker

 # Build Process

-= download or clone this project
+Download or clone this project then,

-- cd BasketAPI/BasketAPI
+- `cd BasketAPI/BasketAPI`

-- docker-compose up --build
+- `docker-compose up --build`

-- docker-compose up
+You can see all end poin in http://localhost:8080/swagger/index.html url